Contrastive Conditional-Unconditional Alignment for Long-tailed Diffusion Model: Experiments

+\textbf{Class-imbalanced Generation for Diffusion Transformer}\quad We apply the proposed CCUA framework into SiT~\cite{ma2024sit} on ImageNet-LT dataset, and compare to CBDM~\cite{cbdm}, a long-tailed training method for UNet-based model, and REPA~\cite{repa}, the latest training technique for general DiT/SiT-based model.
+We also compare our method to the concurrent work of Dispersive Loss~\cite{wang2025diffuse} which is a contrastive loss originally developed for improving diffusion models on balanced datasets.
+As shown in Tab.~\ref{tab: SiT on ImageNet-LT}, our method achieves remarkable improvement compared to SiT, \ICLRrebuttal{CBDM}, \ICLRrebuttal{REPA} and Dispersive Loss on various training steps.
+Our method achieves about 20\% improvement on overall FID, 30\% improvement on IS Score and FID$_{tail}$, illustrating the effectiveness of CCUA.

+\textbf{Class-imbalanced Generation for DDPM}\quad For training unet-based architecture DDPM on TinyImageNet-LT and Places-LT datasets, our method also achieves the best performance, as shown in Tab.~\ref{tab: DDPM on TinyImageNet-LT and Places-LT}.
+For TinyImageNet-LT datasets, we provide the metrics of the DDPM model trained on the original balanced datasets, denoted by DDPM$^*_{bal}$, as the theoretical optimal reference.
+The best FID and KID score of our method illustrates the high quality of images synthesized by our method.

+We provide a comparison to other methods for long-tailed diffusion models including DiffROP~\cite{diffrop} in Appendix~\ref{sec:quantative appendix}.

-\textbf{Results Across Various Category Intervals}\quad To see the effectiveness of our method on tail classes, we divide the PlacesLT and TinyImageNetLT datasets into three super categories: `Head', `Body', and `Tail', with classes sorted by the number of training images.
-For each dataset, the top 33\% classes were allocated to the `Head' category, the next 34\% classes to the `Body' category, and the last 33\% classes to the `Tail' category.
-The percentage $P_{category}$ of training images belonging to each category is shown in the first row of Tab.~\ref{tab:super category}.
-Our method achieves the best FID score across all three categories on PlacesLT and TinyImageNetLT datasets.
-For the tail classes, which are only $\sim3\%$, our method improves their FID from \textbf{23.74} to \textbf{20.84} on PlacesLT and \textbf{40.12} to \textbf{37.88} on TinyImageNetLT, respectively.
-With the proposed MSE loss $\mathcal{L}_{mseclr}$ for positive pairs, our method makes the denoising process insensitive to class conditions for the initial time steps.
-Thus, tail classes benefit from the rich data of head classes through knowledge sharing, leading to better diversity and fidelity.
-Additionally, both head and body classes show improved FID scores with our method, as demonstrated in Tab.~\ref{tab:super category}.
+\textbf{Results Across Various Category Intervals}\quad To see the effectiveness of our method on tail classes, we divide each dataset into three super categories: `Head', `Body', and `Tail', with classes sorted by the number of training images.
+For each dataset, the top 33\% classes were allocated to the `Head' category, the next 34\% classes to the `Body' category, and the rest to the `Tail' category.
+The percentage $P_{category}$ of training images belonging to each category is shown in the header of Tab.~\ref{tab:super category}.
+Our method achieves better FID score for `Body' and `Tail' categories, while keeps `Head' category unchanged or even better.

-\textbf{Class-imbalanced Unconditional Generation}\quad We also evaluate all the models for class-imbalanced unconditional generation.
-As shown in Tab.~\ref{tab:comparison-lt-uncond}, the proposed method reduces FID from \textbf{27.52} to \textbf{24.16} for CIFAR10LT and from \textbf{18.53} to \textbf{15.97} for CIFAR100LT.
-Such an improvement in unconditional generation highlights the effectiveness of the proposed contrastive learning loss, particularly the unsupervised InfoNCE loss $\mathcal{L}_{nceclr}$.